Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 The new BioC <a href=http://www.bioconductor.org/packages/devel/bioc/html/RGalaxy.html">RGalaxy</a>
  package makes it possible to place any abritrary R script into a Galaxy workflow.

+Project attributes and estimates:

+* Difficulty:  Moderate
+* Length
+* Skills needed:
+* Mentor:

 <h2 id="vcf">New Variant Call Format (VCF) Class Methods</h2>

+The VCF class is part of the <a href=http://www.bioconductor.org/packages/2.10/bioc/html/VariantAnnotation.html>Variant Annotation</a> package.
+These new capabilities are needed:

 * Compute allele frequency (from the 'geno' slot